 COVID-19 Faculty Guide

-PNW faculty, see everything you need to know about COVID-19 and working and teaching at Purdue University Northwest.
-Together, we can all help to keep our community safe.
+PNW faculty, see everything you need to know about COVID-19 and working and teaching at Purdue University Northwest, including our plans for an in-person Fall semester.

 What can you expect on campus today?
 Find out with the table below.